roman-milk/roman-milk.github.io/something-talk-about-in-tx.md

  Jonathan jerked the reins to the side, heading off the stubborn old cow.
 He looked for some reason she'd shied away from the gate, instead of following the rest of the herd to the new pasture.

  She turned, and looked to be headed for the scrub, when Vincent, his cattle dog, nipped at her foreleg, turning her.
 He saw the tentative shifting of weight, and figured she might have an injury.
-Report_Story #3